 No unofficial or unauthorised video recordings can be permitted within the church.
 Most professional firms will be aware of these arrangements, but there may be occasions when a video recording is planned as a gift by relatives or friends, so please ensure that everyone connected with your wedding or blessing is aware of these details, to avoid disappointment on the day.

 There is always an arrangement of fresh flowers on a pedestal near to the pulpit.
 These flowers are renewed on a weekly basis for the Sunday services (usually on a Friday or Saturday morning).
 You may find this acceptable for your wedding.
 If not you may:

 - Have a particular colour scheme which you would like to have incorporated into the existing flowers;

 - Have extra flowers arranged for you by St Mary’s Church Flower Guild who provide a full wedding flower service from button holes to bouquets, pew ends to pedestals.
-You are welcome to be in touch with Jo Fernando of the Church Flower Guild, on 02392 601881, to explore ideas and you can view an album of photographs of arrangements which we have done recently which you may view to give you ideas.
-We also have a price list;

 - Choose an external florist who will need to liaise with us accordingly.

 Flowers during Advent & Lent: Please note that during Advent (four weeks before Christmas) and Lent (six weeks before Easter), there are no flowers in the church.
 If you choose wedding flowers at these times you must ensure they are removed before Sunday – thank you.